TheJacobFornal/AutoWycena/README.md

 npm start
 ```

-The Vite configuration uses relative asset paths (`base: './'`) so the build
+The Create React App build uses relative asset paths thanks to the
+`"homepage": "./"` setting in `frontend/package.json`.
+This allows the build
-works correctly when loaded via the `file://` protocol in Electron.
+to load correctly when opened using the `file://` protocol in Electron.